albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

         }
         ```

-    Given that the light box is a specific type of box, it is safe to inherit from the box.
+    Given that the light box is a specific type of box, it is safe to inherit from box.
 We will elaborate more on this in [later sections](#inheritance-and-composition).

     The `LightBox` class [inherits from (or `extends`)](https://docs.oracle.com/javase/tutorial/java/IandI/subclasses.html) the `Box` class.
 The `Box` class is referred to as the [super class](https://docs.oracle.com/javase/tutorial/java/IandI/super.html) while the `LightBox` class is known as the child class.